Mobile analytics—or mobile app analytics—is both something that you gather and something that you practice.

 Mobile analytics for technical teams

 The backend is just as intimately linked to the user experience as the UX team.
 If the app malfunctions for a certain population of users, then the company loses both its mobile revenue and its goodwill for future purchases.
-An app that crashes over and over again will be uninstalled swiftly.
+An app that crashes over and over again will be abandoned quickly.

 With analytics to identify priorities, technical teams can improve app engagement for the best possible user experiences and prevent problems like security vulnerabilities from becoming full-blown PR catastrophes.